domo-domino-desu/toc-20260824-zh/README.md

 This is the source material for the textbook *Theory of Computation* by Jim Hefferon.

-The text covers standard material for an undergraduatge theory
+The text covers standard material for an undergraduate theory
 class: models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, computational complexity and P vs NP.
+Its approach is precise but the presentation is liberal, seeking to highlight the ideas in the work and to make connections with related work.

-There are more than eight hundred exercises, with fully-worked answers to each.
+It has more than eight hundred exercises, with fully-worked answers to each.
 There are PDF slides suitable for classroom use.
-And, there are video lectures on my YouTube channel (these are particularly useful for those studying the material on their own).
+And, there are video lectures on my YouTube channel that are particularly useful for those studying the material on their own.

-The easiest way to use this work is to get a PDF at the book's home page.
+Get the PDF at the book's home page.
 See the link below.